StigNygaard/lastfm-widgets/README.md

 The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are the last versions of these running on Windows 7/8 installations).
 It also runs in Safari, but unsure how old versions are supported (I'm not able to test that myself).
 The backend code is my first simple experiments/experience with Deno.
-It has been tested with the first Release Candidate version of Deno 2.
+It has been tested with Release Candidate versions of Deno 2.

 #### /widgets/ folder